jjhbw/GoMILP/README.md

 # TODO list

 - [ ] prevent infinite recursion: branch-and-bound (and in particular this implementation) is known to have infinitely recursive edge cases.
 Make solver cancellable (ideally using the [context](https://golang.org/pkg/context/) API) to exit these cases.
+- [ ] Queue is currently FIFO.
+For depth-first exploration, we should go with a LIFO queue.
+- [ ] Add heuristic determining which node gets explored first (as we are using depth-first search) https://nl.mathworks.com/help/optim/ug/mixed-integer-linear-programming-algorithms.html?s_tid=gn_loc_drop#btzwtmv
 - [ ] Log decisions of branch-and-bound procedure in a tree structure for visualisation and debugging purposes.
 - [ ] config API: set number of workers and choice branching heuristic?
 - [ ] add more diverse MILP test cases with known solutions.
 - [ ] how to deal with matrix degeneracy in subproblems?
 Currently handled the same way as infeasible subproblems.
 - [ ] in branched subproblems: intiate simplex at solution of parent? (using argument of lp.Simplex)
 - [ ] does fiddling with the simplex tolerance value improve outcomes?
 - [ ] Currently implemented only the simplest branching heuristics.
-Room for improvement such as expensive branching heuristics like (pseudo-)costs.
+Room for improvement such as expensive branching heuristics like node (pseudo-)costs.
 - [ ] Enumeration tree exploration heuristics: use priority queue based on heuristics like total path cost or a best-first approach based on earlier solutions.
-- [ ] also fun: linear program preprocessing (MATLAB docs: https://nl.mathworks.com/help/optim/ug/mixed-integer-linear-programming-algorithms.html#btv20av)
+- [ ] also fun: linear program preprocessing (MATLAB docs: https://nl.mathworks.com/help/optim/ug/mixed-integer-linear-programming-algorithms.html#btv20av).
+This may shave off time and space complexity when applying the Simplex solver on the subproblems.
-- [ ] Queue is currently FIFO.
-For depth-first exploration, we should go with a LIFO queue.
-- [ ] Add heuristic determining which node gets explored first (as we are using depth-first search) https://nl.mathworks.com/help/optim/ug/mixed-integer-linear-programming-algorithms.html?s_tid=gn_loc_drop#btzwtmv

 - [ ] CI procedure should include race detector and test timeouts